 Credit Risk - Credit risk is the risk that an issuer of an investment or other counterparty to an investment will not fulfill its obligation to the holder of the investment.
 This is measured by the assignment of a rating by a nationally recognized statistical rating organization.
+Through the port's investment policy, the port manages credit risk by limiting the types of investments the port invests in and for state and local investments the minimum acceptable credit rating.
 The Washington State Local Investment Pool is an unrated 2a-7 like pool, as defined by the Government Accounting Standards Board.
 State statute and the port's investment policy establishes the type of investments and the credit quality rating the port can invest in.